ent/ent/doc/website/blog/2021-09-10-openapi-generator.md

 go run -mod=mod main.go
 ```

-Our Fridge API is up and running.
-With the generated OAS file and the Swagger Tooling you can generate any client stub
+Our Fridge API server is up and running.
+With the generated OAS file and the Swagger Tooling you can now generate a client stub
-you want and speed up the development by several orders of magnitude.
+in any supported language and forget about writing a RESTful client ever _ever_ again.

 ### Wrapping Up

-In this post we introduced a new feature of `elk` - OAS generation.
-This enables you to use the power of Swagger to
+In this post we introduced a new feature of `elk` - automatic OpenAPI Specification generation.
+This feature connects between Ent's code-generation capabilities and OpenAPI/Swagger's rich tooling ecosystem.
-speed up development, have rich documentation and much more.

 Have questions?
 Need help with getting started?
 Feel free to [join our Slack channel](https://entgo.io/docs/slack/).